-Isle-sur-la-Sorgue is a small town in the south of France, better known for being one of the largest antique markets in Provence.
+Isle-sur-la-Sorgue is a small town in the south of France, famous for having one of the largest antique markets in Provence.
 These days, it is a popular destination for visitors who wish to explore the local markets, and for well-off Parisians to buy a 2nd home.

 The region of Provence is one of the most popular destinations in France, and Isle-sur-la-Sorgue epitomizes its sunny charm.
 The commune is an arrondissement of Avignon within the department of Vaucluse, in the région of Provence-Alpes-Côte d’Azur.
 Usually called Isle-sur-Sorgue by the locals (dropping the la), the town’s name translates to Island on the Sorgue.

 It is usually quiet, laid back place where time seems to have stood still.
 With the nearby vineyards of the Côtes du Rhône, lavender fields, old villages and beautiful towns that surround the area, it a great place away from the hustle and bustle of city life.

 Until Market Day that is.
 Each Sunday, more than 500 antique and brocante dealers from across France and Europe descend on the pretty village to sell their vintage wares and collectibles.